moderntribe/cuny-branding-bar/README.md

-# cuny-branding-bar
+# CUNY-J Branding Bar

-CUNY-J Branding Bar
+A branding bar and navigation menu from the CUNY Graduate School of Journalism.